Notice of Privacy Practices

 PLEASE REVIEW IT CAREFULLY.

 Who Will Follow This Notice?
-This Notice describes UTHealth’s and UTP’s privacy practices, as well as the privacy practices of: (a) all component departments, sections, schools and units of UTHealth; (b) all employees, staff and other UTHealth and UTP personnel; and (c) any resident, fellow, or student we train in dental, medical, nursing or allied health services.
-The entire workforce in these entities, sites and locations follow the terms of this Notice.
-In addition, these entities, sites and locations may share Health Information with each other to further the treatment, payment and health care operations activities described in this Notice.
+This Notice describes UTHealth Houston’s and UTP’s privacy practices, as well as the privacy practices of: (a) all component departments, sections, schools, and units of UTHealth Houston; (b) all employees, staff, and other UTHealth Houston and UTP personnel; and (c) any resident, fellow, or student we train in dental, medical, nursing, or allied health services.
+The entire workforce in these entities, sites, and locations follow the terms of this Notice.
+In addition, these entities, sites, and locations may share health information with each other to further the treatment, payment, and health care operation activities described in this Notice.

 Our Duties.
 We are required by law to:

-- Make sure that Health Information that identifies you is kept private;
+- Make sure health information that identifies you is kept private;

 - Let you know promptly if a breach occurs that may have compromised the privacy or security of your information;